 The sweet potato was originally considered to be a poor man’s crop in Nepal due to its low input requirements, easy growth, and ability to grow even in poor weather and soil conditions.
 However, through various research it is clear that sweet potatoes are extremely important to the nutrition and livelihood of Nepali citizens.

-HKI-Nepal first introduced OFSPs in 2007 during the research stage of the Enhanced Homestead Food Production project.
+Helen Keller introduced OFSPs in Nepal 2007 during the research stage of the Enhanced Homestead Food Production project.
 A main part of this research was to assess the impact of producing, processing, and consuming OFSPs in relation to the nutrition and livelihood of the communities we were studying.
 Although OFSPs were new to these communities, farmers were enthusiastic to start growing them.
 Families were also excited about the rich nutrient value of the leaves of OFSPs.